 Yes, the minimum Small Business Administration(SBA) loan down payment requirement is 10% and is based on a business’s cash flow and collateral.
 This is why the down payment earned over the course of a withco lease is set at 10% of the future value of the property.

-How does withco determine the future purchase price?
+How does withco determine the buyback price?

-We are committed to setting up our small business partners with clear lease terms and a set purchase price at the start of our agreement.
+We are committed to setting up our small business partners with clear lease terms and a set buyback price at the start of our agreement.
 We do this with access to historic and industry data that helps us predict property appreciation in the commercial real estate market.
 Historically, commercial real estate is more predictable and stable within market fluctuations than other industries.

 Will my rent go up with lease-to-own?

 We work hard to set fair, transparent lease terms with our small business partners.
 We will never charge more than market rent—most of our partners pay rent consistent with their current lease, and in many cases, your rent may actually cost less on a withco lease.

 What information do I need to share to qualify?

 To start, we will need your property’s current lease and information on your business’s financial health and performance.
 We’ll have you link your accounting software to our system to determine if your business is a fit for withco.
 Some examples of what we’ll need:

 What happens if I don’t buy the property after 5 years?